gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 ## Bessel Tunings

 A _Bessel_ tuned filter is one which has a maximally linear phase response.
-This corresponds to a maximally flat group/phase delay.
+This corresponds to a maximally flat group/phase delay (the time it takes for a signal to pass through as a function of frequency).
 This behaviour preserves the shapes of filtered signals in the passband, which is a desirable property for audio signals.
 It is also sometimes called _Bessel-Thomson_ tuned filters because W. E. Thomson who worked out how to apply Bessel functions to electronic filters in 1949[^bib-thomson-delay-networks-maximally-flat-freq].

 The transfer function of a low-pass Bessel tuned filter is[^bib-wikipedia-bessel-filter]: